 Hydrangea arborescens, Smooth Hydrangea

-Tolerant of many different soils and moisture conditions, Smooth Hydrangeas are very easy to grow.
+Growing instructions: Tolerant of many different soils and moisture conditions, Smooth Hydrangeas are easy to grow.
 They prefer shade to part shade, and even grow in deep shade.
 Hydrangea arborescens blooms on new wood.
-To revitalize shrubs and to encourage vigorous stem growth prune back close to the ground in late winter.
-Smooth Hydrangeas may die to the ground in harsh winters.
+To revitalize shrubs and to encourage vigorous stem growth, prune back close to the ground in late winter.

 A featured plant of the Missouri Prairie Foundation Grow Native Pollinator Buffet program, a collection of plants that have been identified as being important to pollinators.
 See all the Pollinator Buffet plants here >>>

 TIME TO ORDER FRESH DUG PEONY ROOTS AND SPRING BLOOMING BULBS FOR FALL PLANTING

 Be up on all the best in gardening, along with great savings with our email newsletter The Garden Gossip!